 How your business operates significantly determines the steps you will take to exit from it.
 Trying to get your business sold doesn’t have to be tough.
 If potential buyers see the company’s value, they will come rushing to take it off your hands.

 Part of planning to exit your business is arranging the operations in such a way as to make it attractive for prospective buyers.
-There are several ways of doing this and we will be discussing tips you can follow in this section.

 For a business to be attractive to a buyer, it must be able to function outside the actions of particular individuals.
 So in planning your exit, you should ensure that the business is not too dependent on anyone.